Peetzie/socialdata/docs/Basic-Statstics/Foodquality.md

 :::tip

-This map is interactive, so you can explore it yourself aswell
+This map is interactive, so you can explore it yourself!

 :::

 :::note

-There a few *white* dots on the maps, these are counties which have no data and thus are not being able to be showed on the heatmap
+There a few *white* counties on the maps, these are counties without data and thus are not being able to be showed on the heatmap

 ::::